rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 In this document, I hope to engage you in a calm and rational discussion of what *faith* is and what kind of beliefs it fosters.
-Absolutely nothing in this text should be taken dogmatically.
+Absolutely nothing in this text should be taken threateningly or dogmatically.
 It's an invitation for us to bring an open mind to some of the most intimate and influential ideas in the world.

-Anticipating that many believers will get overly defensive when discussing the possibilities of the validity of their faith, let's start with some common objections you may have to even having the conversation.

->   See to it that no one makes a prey of you by philosophy and empty deceit,
->   according to human tradition, according to the elemental spirits of the
->   universe, and not according to Christ.

--- Colossians 2:8 (RSV)

->   But avoid stupid controversies, genealogies, dissensions, and quarrels over
->   the law, for they are unprofitable and futile.
->   As for a man who is factious, after admonishing him once or twice,
->   have nothing more to do with him.

--- Titus 3:9-10 (RSV)

-Verses like the above and the sentiments they represent are door-closers, not openers. *If we all agree that we value truth* and are interested in finding it and dispelling misunderstandings, discussion is our primary tool.
+*If we all agree that we value truth* and are interested in finding it and dispelling misunderstandings, discussion is our primary tool.
-Note that the first verse above from Colossians could be appropriately chanted in North Korea, replacing "Christ" with "The Dear Leader", as a way to stifle heretical opinion.

 The idealogical gridlock endemic in even the best governments is an example of how potential progress is halted because possibilities won't be discussed openly with fair consideration given to each view.
 That doesn't mean we should